 We are a party to a number of intellectual property license and supply agreements that are important to our business and expects to enter into additional license agreements in the future.
 Our existing agreements impose, and we expect that future license agreements will impose, various diligence, milestone payment, royalty, purchasing, supply and other obligations on us.
-If we fail to comply with our obligations under these agreements, or we are subject to a bankruptcy, our agreements may be subject to termination by the licensor, in which event we would not be able to develop, manufacture or market products covered by the license or subject to supply commitments.
+If we fail to comply with our obligations under these agreements, including those relating to our entering the Chapter 11 Cases, our agreements may be subject to termination by the licensor, in which event we would not be able to develop, manufacture or market products covered by the license or subject to supply commitments.